JamesH1978/KlipperStuff/SKR3KataCAN.md

 Detected UUID: 33fdea008eda, Application: Klipper Query Complete
 ```
-This is the uuid for your manta and the syntax to use in the printer.cfg
+This is the uuid for your SKR3 and the syntax to use in the printer.cfg
 ```
 [mcu]
 canbus_uuid: 33fdea008eda